-What Is Caspian Sea Yogurt?
+What Is Caspian Sea Yogurt (aka Matsoni)?

 Simple dietary changes are the most popular way to go.
 Also, they are usually the easiest and most powerful.
 Everyone is on the lookout for the next miracle superfood.

 Caspian Sea yogurt is an excellent example.
 Originally known as matsoni, it has grown in popularity here in Japan over the past couple decades for its reported health benefits.
-Some of these include:

-- Probiotic, increasing healthy intestinal bacteria
+- Probiotic, increases healthy intestinal bacteria

 - Easier to digest than cow milk

-- Alleviating allergy symptoms
+- Alleviates allergy symptoms

 So far, the health benefits of matsoni don't seem much different from those of regular yogurt.
 But, depending on who you ask, the list goes on.
 So does it live up to the hype?